TommyInterviews/fed-assessment-template/README.md

 Change package.json script npm build to 'next build && next export'

-This will build and create a out folder with statically generated pages
+This will build and create an out folder with statically generated pages
 ```Bash
 npm start
 ```